msalibian/RBF/paper.md

 ---
-title: '{RBF}: An {R} package to compute a robust backfitting estimator for additive models'
+title: 'RBF: An R package to compute a robust backfitting estimator for additive models'
 tags:
 - R